 The policy focuses primarily on preventing EDC’s involvement in corrupt transactions, as opposed to its involvement with corrupt companies.
 It contains no clear commitment to avoid supporting a firm engaged in corruption outside of the specific business activity backed by EDC.

 EDC doesn’t describe in detail its “enhanced due diligence” or the preventative measures it will require of companies convicted of corrupt practices.
 The agency is equally opaque regarding its anti-corruption screening, monitoring and sanctioning of specific clients.
 As a result, it’s only following media coverage questioning EDC’s support for high-profile clients charged with corruption that Canadians have learned of EDC’s response to these charges.

 SNC-Lavalin has benefitted from up to $1.25 billion in financing from Export Development Canada since Canadian prosecutors charged the company in 2015 with bribery-related offences in Libya.1 SNC-Lavalin later reached a settlement agreement, in which the firm’s construction division pleaded guilty to fraud.
 One of its former executives was convicted of corruption-related offences and sentenced to 8 years in prison.

 Before that, in 2013, SNC-Lavalin’s subsidiaries around the globe were banned from bidding on World Bank projects for 10 years due to a “conspiracy to pay bribes” to land contracts in Asia.
-The ban was the longest ever agreed to in a settlement by the global financial agency.
+The ban was the longest ever agreed to in a settlement with the World Bank.